-While the look and feel of the color palette for your brand is going to be dictated by your style, personality, and industry, the genetic makeup of it will not be unique to you or your brand.
+While you try hard to reach the color palette for your brand and pur your style, personality and field into it, it will end up not unique to you or your brand.

-In the first part in this series, I showed you the 5 types of branding color palettes that reign supreme and exactly how each of them works.
+In the first part in this series, I showed you the 5 types of branding color palettes and how exactly each of them works.

-In this second installment, I’m going to dissect the DNA of a agency quality brand color palette, so you understand exactly what versatility you need in yours.
+In this second part of this color series, I’m going to talk about the DNA of an agency quality brand color palette, so you understand exactly what versatility you need in yours.

-A branding color palette can be divided into 4 sections, each one fulfilling a VERY specific purpose, so let’s run through those in the order you should define them.
+A branding color palette is divided into 4 main sections, each one of them fulfilling a unique purpose.
+So let’s start by the order that helps you define them.

 1. Website Backgrounds and Text Colors

-Let’s get the least visionary section out of the way first, because I know your unicorn veins run thick with creativity and this category is not where you need to use much of that.
+Let’s get the smallest visionary section out of the way first, because I do know that you are waiting for some creative talk and this category is not where we going to talk a lot about that.

-The first two colors you need to define for your brand color palette are for the backgrounds and text on your website.
-These colors should be as far on the intensity scale of color (which I show you in the 3rd partof this series) as you can get away with.
-Meaning, as close to pure black and pure white as will fit with your brand identity.
+The first two colors you need to come with for your brand color palette are the background and text of your website.
+These colors should be very far away in the intensity of color. for example black and white.

 Your options for the dark color are: